LucHermitte/vim-UT/README.md

 #### To Do
   * Add `&efm` for VimL errors like the one produced by `:Assert 0 + [0]`
-  * Check UT works fine under windows (where paths have spaces, etc), and on UTF-8 files
+  * Check UT works fine under windows (where paths have spaces, etc.), and on UTF-8 files
   * Simplify `s:errors` functions
   * Merge with Tom Link's tAssert plugin? (the UI is quite different)
   * Support Embedded comments like for instance: